 The visual nature of the TCard system ensures that all team members can easily understand the status of tasks and projects.
 This visibility reduces confusion and fosters better communication.

-By categorizing tasks and displaying them on a structured board, the TCard system helps teams stay organized and focused on priorities.
+By categorising tasks and displaying them on a structured board, the TCard system helps teams stay organised and focused on priorities.

 3. Streamlined Workflow